-Status: After a series of stress events in 2014, 2015, 2016, 2017 and 2019, the Samoas experienced little coral heat stress in 2021.
+Status: After a series of stress events in 2014-2017, 2019, and 2020, the Samoas experienced no coral heat stress in 2022.

 Description: Here we present a metric of exposure to thermal stress that is relevant to coral bleaching.
 Degree Heating Weeks (DHW) measure time and temperature above a reference 'summer maximum', presented as rolling sum weekly thermal anomalies over a 12-week period.
 Higher DHW measures imply a greater likelihood of mass coral bleaching or mortality from thermal stress.